For beginners

 What Are Irregular Verbs?

-Irregular verbs do not follow a rule to form the past tense and the past participle.
+Irregular verbs do not follow a fixed rule when forming the past tense.
 Here are some of the most common irregular verbs:

 Now, let's see these verbs in action: